shakes76/PatternFlow/image/l0_smoothing/README.md

 # L0 Gradient Smoothing

-L0 gradient smoothing is a form of
+L0 gradient smoothing is a way to smooth images by limiting the number of non-zero gradients.
+It stands out from other smoothing methods thanks to its edge preserving properties.

 ## Dependencies
 Tensorflow >= 2.0.0